-Priming furnaces equipped with the Beckett 7505 primary control:
+Priming furnaces equipped with Beckett 7505 primary control

 - 1. After the burner starts, press and hold the reset button until the yellow LED turns on (15 seconds).
 This indicates that the button has been held long enough. - 2.
 Release the reset button.
 The yellow LED will turn off and the burner will start up again. - 3.
 At burner start up, click the reset button while the igniter is still on.
 This transitions the control to a dedicated pump prime mode, during which the motor, igniter and valve are powered for 4 minutes.
 The yellow LED will be on.
-NOTE: If prime is not established during the four minute pump prime mode, repeat step 3 until the oil pump is fully primed.

-4. When oil flow is clear and free of air bubbles, close air-bleed valve and tighten.
-(Time to bleed air out will vary depending on length of oil line, number of bends, etc.)
+NOTE: If prime is not established during the four minute pump prime mode, repeat step 3 until the oil pump is fully primed. - 4.
+When oil flow is clear and free of air bubbles, close air-bleed valve and tighten.
+NOTE: Air bleed out time will varies depending on length of oil line, number of bends, etc.